IBM: Restore Trust & Equity to Support IBM Families & Communities

 (3) Make IBM retirement plan contributions equitable and competitive again by restoring company 401k match contributions to regular pay cycles instead of a one-time, year-end contribution that is contingent on being employed as of December 15 of the calendar year.
 The current policy withholds and often denies matching contribution to employees who are laid off before that date.
 Our 401k program should match peers in our industry and the Fortune 100 list.

-(4) Pay respect to employee loyalty by once again calculating severance based on years of employment instead of the current plan that pays one month’s salary regardless of whether an employee joined IBM within the previous year or thirty years ago.
+(4) Stop Age Discrimination and Pay respect to employee loyalty by once again calculating severance based on years of employment instead of the current plan that pays one month’s salary regardless of whether an employee joined IBM within the previous year or thirty years ago.
 Moreover, tell the truth to employees about their standing when they receive notification that their job is impacted by a resource action (RA).
 IBMers are told they must continue to work for 90 days, at which point their employment will be severed if they cannot find another role within IBM.
 In fact, an IBMer who is RA’d is placed on an internal no-hire list, meaning their search for another role is pointless.
 Furthermore, many ‘open’ positions are available only to external candidates regardless of an IBMer’s RA status.

 (5) Cease and desist providing quarterly earnings guidance to Wall Street analysts.
 This policy adopted by former IBM CEO Sam Palmisano has resulted in the entire company marching to a quarterly drumbeat.
 Even though IBM competes in highly competitive and dynamic market segments often characterized by inherently lumpy cash flows, management has set unreasonable expectations that IBM quarterly earnings are as predictable as those of a monopoly electric utility characterized by captured customers and reliable rate hikes by public utility commissions.
 The quarterly drumbeat promotes Wall Street interests but is not responsive to client needs.
 It results in dysfunctional and counter-productive end-of-quarter mania that can incent our sales leaders to sign unfavorable deals at quarter-end while losing sight of IBMer’s purpose of creating client value through development of projects with their clients that help them build long-term sales pipeline.